scipy-latinamerica/scipyla2017-web/tracks/bio.en.md

 ## Subscription / Participation / Payment

-The [subscription cuotes](../register) only cover the attendance to the event and they are distinguished by regions to promote the participation of students, professionals and researchers of Latin America and the Caribbean with few economical resources.
-For more details consult the [inscription cuotes](../register).
+The [registration rates](../register) only cover event attendance.
+There is a differentiation by regions to encourage the participation of students, professionals and researchers of Latin America and the Caribbean with relevant results and yet limited economic resources.
+For more details consult the [registration rates](../register).
 To know more about other ways to get financial resources read about [financial helps](../forms/financial-aid/en).

-To make your travel to Cuba an engaging experience, we advise you to read [Instructions to travel to Cuba](http://scipyla.org/conf/2017/cubatravelinstructions.html)
+To make your travel to Cuba an engaging experience, we advise you to read [Instructions to travel to Cuba](http://scipyla.org/conf/2017/travel)

 ******************************************************************
 # Contacts

-Make yours our calendar, send your interests and research area to __Event Contacts__.
+Make yours our agenda, send your interests and research area to the __event contacts__.

 *   2017@scipyla.org
 *   scipyla2017@pythoncuba.org